 8. Warbreaker

-It is a standalone fantasy that deals with politics and romance.
+This is a standalone fantasy that deals with politics and romance.
 The story is about two sisters, Siri and Vivenna, who are trained to be the wife of the God-King.
-The other is the fourth born child.
+The other is the fourth-born child.
 She’s left her own devices not needed.
 Vivenna is the one who’s trained to become the wife.
 Something happens.
 Their father doesn’t want to send her anymore.
 So Siri now has to go and take her place.

-Vivenna feels lost, she doesn’t know her purpose anymore since she was trained to be this wife, and now she isn’t.
-So she takes it upon herself to save Siri.
+Vivenna feels lost; she doesn’t know her purpose anymore since she was trained to be this wife, and now she isn’t.
+So, she takes it upon herself to save Siri.
 Both of these women in this book change so much over time.
 They are so strong for very different reasons.
-You see them grow in completely different ways and how they start at one point and become something different and even greater versions of themselves.
+You see them grow in entirely different ways and how they start at one point and become something different and even greater versions of themselves.

 Author: Brandon Sanderson